Choekyi Gyaltsen, 10th Panchen Lama: Arrest

 In 1964, he was publicly humiliated at Politburo meetings, dismissed from all posts of authority, declared 'an enemy of the Tibetan people', had his dream journal confiscated and used against him, and was then imprisoned.
 He was 26 years old at the time.
 The Panchen's situation worsened when the Cultural Revolution began.
-The Chinese dissident and former Red Guard Wei Jingsheng published in March 1979 a letter under his name but written by another anonymous author denouncing the conditions at Qincheng Prison, where the 10th Panchen Lama was imprisoned.
+The Chinese dissident and former Red Guard Wei Jingsheng published in March 1979 a letter under his name but written by another, anonymous, author denouncing the conditions at Qincheng Prison, where the 10th Panchen Lama was imprisoned.
 In October 1977 he was released, but held under house arrest in Beijing until 1982.

 Later life

 In 1978, after giving up his vows of an ordained monk, he travelled around China, looking for a wife to start a family.
-He began courting Li Jie, daughter of Dong Qiwu, a general in PLA who had commanded an Army in the Korean War.
+He began courting Li Jie, uterine granddaughter of Dong Qiwu, a general in PLA who had commanded an Army in the Korean War.
 She was a medical student at Fourth Military Medical University in Xi'an.
 At the time, the Lama had no money and was still blacklisted by the party, but the wife of Deng Xiaoping and widow of Zhou Enlai saw the symbolic value of a marriage between a Tibetan Lama and a Han woman.
 They personally intervened to wed the couple in a large ceremony at the Great Hall of the People in 1979.
 One year later, the Panchen Lama was given the Vice Chairmanship of the National People's Congress and other political posts, and he was fully politically rehabilitated by 1982.

 Daughter

 Li Jie bore a daughter in 1983, named Yabshi Pan Rinzinwangmo (ཡབ་གཞིས་པན་རིག་འཛིན་དབང་མོ་).
 Popularly known as the "Princess of Tibet", she is considered important in Tibetan Buddhism and Tibetan-Chinese politics, as she is the only known offspring in the over 620-year history of either the Panchen Lama or Dalai Lama reincarnation lineages.

-Of her father's death, Rinzinwangmo reportedly refused to comment, allegedly attributing his early death to his generally poor health, extreme weight gain, and chronic sleep deprivation.
-The 10th Panchen Lama's death sparked a six-year dispute over his assets amounting to $US20 million between his wife and daughter and Tashilhunpo Monastery.
+Of her father's death, Rinzinwangmo reportedly refused to comment, allegedly attributing his early death to his generally poor health, morbid obesity, and chronic sleep deprivation.
+The 10th Panchen Lama's death sparked a six-year dispute over his assets amounting to $20 million between his wife and daughter and Tashilhunpo Monastery.